Golf course grounds keepers, Commercial Property managers

 EROSION - ITS EFFECT ON SOIL PROPERTIES, PRODUCTIVITY AND PROFIT (Erosion of Lakes and shoreline article)

-Certainly, there are costs to society for clean-up and repair from soil as it depletes soil
+There are high costs for clean-up and repair from soil erosion as it depletes soil

-quality and clogs storm water drainage systems .
-However, the greatest costs are borne by
+quality and clogs storm water drainage systems as well as ruining the aesthetics of your shoreline.
+Tthe greatest costs are Real Estate values and erosion repair by

 erosion are real.
 Your Real Estate value you can be dramatically impacted by shoreline